Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

-Sacrum and sacroiliac joint (joint)
+Sacrum and sacroiliac joint (articulation)

 The sacrum in men is longer, narrower and more curved than in women.